We defend Elderly Workers Who are Wrongfully Terminated, Denied Employment, or Mistreated Because of their Age

 - What type of discrimination took place.
 We review the conduct of the employer, the supervisors, and co-workers towards each claimant.

 - We also analyze what type of action was taken against the employee.
-Was the worker fired, not promoted, did he/she fail to get proper training, get less pay than a younger worker for the same job performance or, suffer other negative consequences?
+We asses the situation and try to understand which of the following was committed.
+If the employee was fired, denied a promotion, failed to receive proper training, receives lower wages than a younger worker for the same job performance or suffers any other negative consequences.

 - Where the claim is brought.
-Violations of the ADEA being with a claim before the Equal Employment Opportunity Commission (EEOC) or through a private actions
+We asses violations of the ADEA with each claim abiding by the Equal Employment Opportunity Commission (EEOC) or through private actions.

-Each type of age discrimination case has specific time limits our California age discrimination lawyers can explain and different remedies that apply.
-For example, before a court case can be brought most state and federal claims need to brought before the appropriate state or federal agency first.
+Each type of age discrimination case has specific time limits our California age discrimination lawyers can explain the time limitations and the different remedies that apply.
+For example, before a court case can be opened, the case first needs to be reviewed by the appropriate state or federal agency.

 Examples of work-based age discrimination

 Any worker who is treated differently because of his/her age may have an age discrimination claim.
-Most employers try not to be obvious about the ways they discriminate.
-Our Los Angeles California age discrimination lawyers skillfully review the ways employer treated you and your co-workers to build a case for age discrimination.
-We examine performance records, benefits and promotions, complaints, and a range of factors.
+Most employers realize that they should be discreet when they discriminate because of age and it can be difficult to identify exactly how they are discriminating.
+Our Los Angeles California age discrimination lawyers skillfully review the ways an employer treated you and your co-workers to build a case against age discrimination.
+We examine performance records, benefits, promotions, complaints, and a range of other factors to come to a proper understanding of the situation.
 Some examples of age discrimination are:

-- Younger workers with less talent are being paid more than you are
+- Younger workers with less skills and experience are being paid more than you are.

-- A business promotes someone with less experience than you or hires a young worker instead of promoting you
+- A business promoting someone with less experience than you or hiring a younger worker instead of promoting you to the rightful position.

-- A company fires the oldest workers first
+- Noticing that a buisness fires the oldest workers first

-- A supervisor gives an old worker an undeserved poor performance rating
+- A supervisor giving an old worker an undeserved poor performance rating seemingly based on age

-- The older worker is forced to work in adverse conditions
+- An elder worker forced to work in adverse conditions

-Other discriminatory acts can include giving the worker the worst work assignments, harassing the older worker about his/her age, and a full range of unwarranted actions.
-Our California age discrimination lawyers work to see if an individual worker is being discriminated against individually or if there is a company-wide policy to discriminate against all older workers.
+Other discriminatory acts can include but not limited to; giving a specific employee the most challenging work assignments, harassing the elder workers about his/her age, and a full range of unwarranted actions.
+Our California age discrimination lawyers work to understand if only an individual worker is being discriminated against specifically or if there is lack of a company-wide policy to protect discriminaion against all older workers.